springload/frontend-starter-kit/docs/job-descriptions.md

 ### Description

-> To lead the Front-end Development Team and set our strategic front-end direction towards achieving our vision.
+> To lead the Front-end Development Guild and set our strategic front-end direction towards achieving our vision.
 >
 > To direct the front-end output for our clients and projects - liaising with clients, identifying requirements, planning, implementation, solution architecting, strategic thinking.
 This includes both oversight and execution, as required.
 >